 Graduate Admissions is a two-step process.
 You must first be accepted by the University.
 Once SJSU determines that you meet the requirements for Graduate Admissions, your application is referred to the Department of Sociology and Interdisciplinary Social Sciences for additional consideration by the Graduate Committee of the department.

 Admission to the University

 For details on Graduate Admissions requirements for SJSU, consult Graduate Admissions and Program Evaluations (GAPE).
-Note in particular that all graduate applicants whose preparatory education was principally in a language other than English must demonstrate competence in English with a minimum score of 550 on the Test of English as a Foreign Language (TOEFL).
 The department does not require the Graduate Record Examination (GRE) at this time.

 Admission to the Department of Sociology and Interdisciplinary Social Sciences

 The Department of Sociology and Interdisciplinary Social Sciences sets criteria for admission that are higher than the base standards established by the University.
 The department also requires supplemental materials above and beyond what the University requests in order to evaluate applications.
 The special requirements of the Department of Sociology and Interdisciplinary Social Sciences are as follows: